-Modern day F1 racing has been dominated by Red Bull Racing, McLaren and Ferrari with Mercedes, Lotus-Renault and Williams-Renault providing the nearest challenge.
+Modern day F1 racing has been dominated by Mercedes, Ferrari, Red Bull Racing and McLaren with Lotus-Renault, Williams-Renault and Force India providing the nearest challenge.

-Michael Schumacher (3), Fernando Alonso (2) and Sebastien Vettel (2) all winning more than once… with Kimi Raikkonen of Finland and two British drivers, Lewis Hamilton and Jenson Button also taking the chequered flag in the points table.
+Lewis Hamilton (4) and Sebastien Vettel (4) both winning multiple times… with Nico Rosberg of Germany and Jenson Button also taking the chequered flag in the points table.

 And despite numerous changes to the regulations of the sport and the scoring system, the title race still centres around three or four main teams and their respective drivers.